 Who could have imagined that airline travel today would be vastly different than it was even 6 months ago?
 Borders are closed, masks are mandatory, check-ins have become contactless, and cleanliness is at the forefront of every operation.
 While Esplanade works with most airlines, we’d like to present some specific updates from a few of our travel partners.
 Please note that airline rules may change at any time and it’s always best to check with your travel consultant before booking any flights.

 New Zealand borders are currently closed to international arrivals.
-For customers who had previously purchased international tickets for travel this year and agreed to hold credit with the airline, all credits are now valid for reissue until December 31st, 2021 to be used for travel by December 31st, 2022.
+For customers who had previously purchased international tickets for travel this year and agreed to hold credit with the airline, all credits are now valid for reissue until either March 31, 2021 or December 31st, 2021 depending on your original departure month.

 Air Tahiti Nui